 He said ''any further provocation or aggressive actions by Russia would be of serious concern” and that the Kremlin must be “transparent about its military activities”.

 It comes with Moscow also accused of being involved in the migrant crisis on the border between Belarus and Poland.

 Ukraine's defence ministry says units of Russia's 41st army have been stationed about 260 kilometres north of the border.

 It claimed the Russian military was also observed in the rebel-controlled parts of Donbas in the east of Ukraine.

 The war in eastern Ukraine, which began in 2014, is an ongoing conflict between the Ukrainian army and Russian-backed separatists in the Donetsk and Luhansk regions.

-The seven-year war has seen more than 100,000 casualties, while around 2,5 million Ukrainians have sought refuge either in other parts of the country or abroad.
+The seven-year war has seen about 14,000 casualties, while more than 2 million Ukrainians have sought refuge either in other parts of the country or abroad.

 Ukraine's foreign minister Dmytro Kuleba said: "What we see now is a deteriorating situation where Russia is demonstrating that it can quickly activate the already amassed troops and equipment and that every option, including the military one, is on the table for [the] Russian leadership.

 “Russia’s military manoeuvres, the energy crisis in Europe, the dramatic use of migrants as a weapon on Poland’s and Lithuania’s borders with Belarus, and massive disinformation have to be seen as one complex set of events,” he stated, dubbing it all a part of a “hybrid war” on Europe.